Norbyte/bg3se/Docs/API.md

 ### ModuleLoadStarted

 The `ModuleLoadStarted` event is thrown when the engine has started loading mods.
 Mod data (stats, localization, root templates, etc.) is not yet loaded when this listener is called, so most mod editing functionality (eg. `Ext.StatSetAttribute`) is inaccessible.
-The purpose of this event is to allow adding filesystem-level hooks using `Ext.AddPathOverride` before mod data is loaded.
+The purpose of this event is to allow adding filesystem-level hooks using `Ext.IO.AddPathOverride` before mod data is loaded.

 ### StatsLoaded